Nagar, Murshidabad: Area overview

 The area shown in the map alongside, covering Berhampore and Kandi subdivisions, is spread across both the natural physiographic regions of the district, Rarh and Bagri.
 The headquarters of Murshidabad district, Berhampore, is in this area.
 The ruins of Karnasubarna, the capital of Shashanka, the first important king of ancient Bengal who ruled in the 7th century, is located 9.6 km south-west of Berhampore.
 The entire area is overwhelmingly rural with over 80% of the population living in the rural areas.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Nagar had a total population of 11,882, of which 6,198 (52%) were males and 5,684 (48%) were females.
 Population in the age range 0–6 years was 1,472.
 The total number of literate persons in Nagar was 7,096 (68.17% of the population over 6 years).

 Civic administration

 CD block HQ

 The headquarters of Khargram CD block are located at Nagar.

 Transport

 State Highway 7 (Badshahi Road) passes through Nagar.

+National Highway 116A passess through west side of Nagar, Connecting Kharagpur to Siliguri(Part of Kharagpur-Siliguri Economic Corridor).